 What the Coffee in Nespresso Capsules Really Costs

 Even excellent single-origin or microlot coffees from a real roastery don’t usually cost that much!
-The average price of recommendable coffee beans, according to all the rules of the art of transparency, is about 25 to 40 dollars a pound.
+The average price of high-quality coffee beans, according to all the rules of the art of transparency, is about 25 to 40 dollars a pound.

 Nespresso Capsules on Sale: (Too) Slow to Rethink